srnichols/StampsPattern/docs/DOCS.md

 # Documentation Hub

-Your single source of truth for the Azure Stamps Pattern, organized by role and learning path to help you navigate architecture, deployment, operations, security, and compliance.
+Your single source of truth for the Azure Stamps Pattern - Architecture (ASPA), organized by role and learning path to help you navigate architecture, deployment, operations, security, and compliance.

 ## 🎯 Start Here — 60 second checklist